 If you’re less lazy than me, you can always start breaking your kids into the time change about a week ahead of time.
 This may be a good option for younger babies.
 Start moving their bedtime by 15-minute increments so that they’re going to bed just a little earlier every night (which means they may wake up a little earlier the next morning, so be prepared for that!).
 Also, if you’re moving bedtime, be sure you also move nap times.
 By the time we spring forward, you’ll already have them trained, and you get to sleep in (if you’re lucky)!

 3. Use Your Tools.

-It’s a very strange thing to go to bed when there is still light outside, and it can really mess with your kid’s circadian rhythm.
-To help your kids get to sleep when the sun is still on the horizon, invest in a good pair of black out blinds or curtains.
-I also suggest using a toddler clock to help your kiddo realize that it really is bed time (I swear by our Tot Clocks) and maybe consider using a sound machine to drown out any noise coming from outside.
+It’s a bizarre thing to go to bed when there is still light outside, and it can really mess with your kid’s circadian rhythm.
+To help your kids get to sleep when the sun is still on the horizon, invest in a good pair of black-out blinds or curtains.
+I also suggest using a toddler clock to help your kiddo realize that it really is bedtime (I swear by our Tot Clocks) and maybe consider using a sound machine to drown out any noise coming from outside.
 The more you create a soothing sleep environment in their room, the easier it will be to ease into the time change.

 4. Wear them out.